ncyxie/Notepad-DOT/README.md

 **v2.0.0 Customization update is coming soon.
 Within everyday, update is getting closer. :)**

-**Update is taking long, due to school and because update will be huge.**

 **Find, Find Next, Replace functions is finally almost done.**

 **Only few things left to do, update is really close. 😎**